FlorianEagox/sethpainter.com/content/blog/webcompositioning.md

 ```

 ## More complicated effects
 The previous example allows you to create some very neat, but rather simple effects.
 If you want per-pixel control, you'll have to modify the canvas every frame.
-You could also use something like p5.JS or some other animation library that can modify canvases, but I'm going to show how this can be done froms cratch.
+You could also use something like p5.JS or some other animation library that can modify canvases, but I'm going to show how this can be done from scratch.

 ### Setting up an animation loop
 Because we're animating with Javascript, we'll need to handle the timing manually.
 Essentially what we need to do is call a function to draw to the canvas every time we want to render a new frame.
 This is just like a game loop